Description

 A deficiency in PABA may result in fatigue, vitiligo, tiredness, irritability, depression, nervousness, headache, constipation, stomach cramps, shortness of breath, tongue sores, and graying of hair.

-Para-Aminobenzoic Acid (PABA) works synergistically with potassium, magnesium, and zinc to support healthy skin, hair, and digestive health.
-It has antagonistic effects with Vitamin B5 and Vitamin B9, which may reduce its effectiveness when taken in excess.
+PABA works synergistically with potassium, magnesium, and zinc to support healthy skin, hair, and digestive health.
+It may have an antagonistic relationship with vitamin B5 and vitamin B9, as high doses of these nutrients could impact PABA metabolism.

 Warnings

-PABA should be used with caution during pregnancy, breastfeeding, and in individuals with kidney disease.
-It interacts with antibiotics (such as sulfonamides and avlosulfon), cortisone, and anticoagulants, potentially reducing the effectiveness of these medications.
+PABA should be used with caution during pregnancy, breastfeeding, and by individuals with kidney disease.
+It interacts with antibiotics (such as sulfonamides and avlosulfon), cortisone, and anticoagulants, potentially reducing their effectiveness.

 Food Sources